ybwdaisy/compressionapp.github.io/TERMS.md

 ## Contact us

-If you have any questions or suggestions regarding our Privacy Policy, please feel free to contact us at [ybw_daisy@163.com](mailto: ybw_daisy@163.com).
+If you have any questions or suggestions regarding our Terms of Use, please feel free to contact us at [ybw_daisy@163.com](mailto: ybw_daisy@163.com).